How is MIPS Score Calculated?

 REWEIGHTING

 In case a performance category cannot be scored due to lack of applicable measures (Quality), inability to meet case minimum requirements or unavailability of a benchmark (Cost), lack of control over EHR, or lack of patient-facing interactions (PI), or extreme circumstances (IA), the weight will be redistributed to other performance categories.
-The MIPS eligible clinicians /groups/virtual groups must submit data for at least 2 performance categories in order to get a MIPS score.
+The MIPS-eligible clinicians and groups must submit data for at least 2 performance categories in order to earn a MIPS score.
 As long as two performance categories can be scored, the weight for other performance categories unable to be scored would be allocated to the two performance categories being scored.

 COMPLEX PATIENT BONUS POINTS (Max 10 points)